goktug97/goktug97.github.io/_posts/2020-01-10-training-super-resolution-network-with-random-shapes.markdown

 ![Random Shapes](/assets/images/random_shapes.png)

-*Not Complete Yet*

-To see if a super-resolution can generalize from randomly generated shapes to real world, we trained EDSR [1] with images that are generated randomly.
+To see if a super-resolution can generalize from randomly generated shapes to real world, we trained EDSR [2] with images that are generated randomly.
 One of them can be seen above.
-Images from 800 to 810 from DIV2K [2] are used for evalution between epochs during training.
+Images from 800 to 810 from DIV2K [1] are used for evalution between epochs during training.

 To create images similar to the above, we used gaussian distribution with different means and standart deviations for different